Test Center Procedures and Regulations for Paper-delivered Tests

 - Bringing a weapon or firearm into the test center.

-- Bringing food, drinks or tobacco into the testing room.
+- Bringing food, beverages or tobacco into the testing room.

 - Leaving the test center vicinity during the test session or during breaks.